Monday, April 29, 2024

 The 2e necromancer cannot cast spells from the enchantment and illusion schools, as they are schools of opposition for necromancers.
 I've written briefly before about how I think the restrictions imposed by schools of opposition should be interpreted.
 In this case, why would a wizard who's preoccupied entirely with the dead care to concern themselves with enchantment magic, which typically only influences the living?
 In 2e, most undead are entirely unaffected by mind-altering magic of any kind, which would also explain why the necromancer doesn't care to study illusions.

 In 5e, the necromancer (along with the other specialists) returns as one of the eight subclasses (Arcane Traditions) available to wizards in the PHB.
-Necromancers regain hit points whenever they kill a creature with magic (earning 50% more hit points when using a necromancy spell to do so), they can create one additional skeleton or zombie when casting animate dead (which they learn for free, albeit a level later than they otherwise would if they were a real necromancer), they gain resistance to necrotic damage and immunity to maximum HP reduction (5e's watered-down version of the undead's infamous level draining powers of yore), and eventually, they can control even the more powerful undead which they cannot create themselves, such as liches, mummy lords, and vampires.
+Necromancers regain hit points whenever they kill a creature with magic (earning 50% more hit points when using a necromancy spell to do so), they can create one additional skeleton or zombie when casting animate dead (which they learn for free, albeit a level later than they otherwise would if they simply picked it as one of their new spells on a level up), their undead are tougher and hit harder, they gain resistance to necrotic damage and immunity to maximum HP reduction (5e's watered-down version of the undead's infamous level draining powers of yore), and eventually, they can control even the more powerful undead which they cannot create themselves, such as liches, mummy lords, and vampires.

 Not too bad, but beyond those first two features, there isn't much incentive to actually use necromancy spells.
-As I described in my previous post on specialist spellcasters, like most "specialists", the necromancer is likely to pick the few spells that benefit from their handful of features (in this case, any damaging necromancy spells, plus animate dead).
+As I described in my previous post on specialist spellcasters, like most "specialists", the necromancer is likely to pick the few spells that benefit from their handful of features (in this case, any damaging necromancy spells and any spells which create undead).
 Otherwise, their spell selection probably looks like any other wizard's.

 Army of Darkness

 Can a necromancer in D&D actually command an undead army?
 Realistically, it is highly campaign-and DM-dependent.
 Theoretically, according to Reddit's calculations, the answer is yes.
-But that's Reddit - those people only think/talk/complain about D&D on the internet, but I am grateful to them for doing the arduous theory-crafting while cooler people actually play the game they like with their friends.
+But that's Reddit - people there only think/talk/complain about D&D on the internet, but I am grateful to them for doing the arduous theory-crafting while normal people actually play the game they like with their friends.

 I'd make sure to secure a headquarters for myself wherever the party's base of operations was, and I'd be pilfering piles of bones and black onyx stones from every dungeon I could find.
 My downtime and spell slots would be spent raising the dead and learning more powerful spells to do so.